openhwgroup/cva6/.gitlab-ci/README.md

 Backend tests are like verif tests, differences are:

-- `needs` list is needed to specify in which conditions the test is run (with `.template_job_*`).
+- `needs` list is needed to specify when the test is run.
-  It contains:
-  - `*initjob` to be sure the correct CVA6 commit is used.
   Without a `needs` list, all jobs from all previous stages are considered as needed.
   However, when a `needs` list is declared, all useful dependencies must be specified by hand, which is more complex.
+  It contains:
-  - `pub_build_tools` if you need spike (don't forget to `mv` it from the artifacts!)
+  - `pub_build_tools` if you need spike (don't forget to `mv` it from the artifacts or it will be re-built!)
   - The jobs you need artifacts from
 - `.backend_test` indicates that:
   - The job goes in `backend tests` stage